 Key Features: All bookmarks completely stored on cloud, Add Labels/Notes to Bookmarks and more.

 Platforms Supported: Google Chrome and Mozilla Firefox, Web-based interface to access saved bookmarks.

-Dewey Bookmarks is an add-on for Google Chrome that helps you to better visualize and manage your bookmarks.
+Dewey Bookmarks is a Google Chrome extension that helps you to better visualize and manage your bookmarks.
 The extension gathers all of your Google Chrome Bookmarks and features them in a strikingly beautiful card-based layout on the web.
 Your bookmarks could be easily accessed and edited.
 You can add new ‘Tags‘ to it, to make it easier to access them at a later point of time.

 Dewey Bookmarks allows users to sort their bookmarks by Title, URL or Date of their entry.
 The top level Search bar makes it easier for users to find their bookmarked webpages.
 Not only you can search for key terms in the title, an addition of ‘URL:’ before your search keyword makes it easier for you to search bookmarks based on keywords included in the webpage’s URL.
 Dewey is a web-based Bookmark manager tool for your Google Chrome based bookmarks.
 You can also choose to import other Bookmarks to Chrome and then use Dewey Bookmarks to easily manage all of your Bookmarks at a single place.

 Key Features: Powerful Bookmarks Search engine, Beautifully laid out Bookmarks, Edit, View or Delete Bookmarks.

 Platforms Supported: Web-based Google Chrome Bookmark manager.